jaytee-padilla/advice-generator-app/README-template.md

 git push origin main
 ```
 - How to use SASS variables
-- How to display/hide images based on viewport size using only HTML/CSS with high browser compatibility (REALLY old versions -- 2009 and earlier -- of Internet Explorer & Firefox don't support media queries)
+- Conditional rendering of SVGs based on viewport size using only HTML/CSS with high browser compatibility (REALLY old versions -- 2009 and earlier -- of Internet Explorer & Firefox don't support media queries)
 ```scss
 #desktop-divider {
     display: none;